Black history from the year you were born

 The great migration from South to North drove Blacks to Detroit in search of work and a better life.
 Despite the city having 200,000 Black American residents, Black people were still treated as second-class citizens—especially where housing was concerned.
 When Detroit started constructing Black housing projects and factories began promoting Black workers, disgruntled whites decided to fight back against the changing times.
 What followed were racially motivated attacks involving more than 200 Blacks and whites, leaving 25 Black Americans dead and hundreds more injured.

 Dr. Frederick D. Patterson, president of the Tuskegee Institute, put out a call to other leaders of historically Black colleges urging them to pool sums of money together in a fund for inbound Black college students in financial need.
 In the last 70 years, the fund has supported more than 400,000 students in earning college degrees.

 1945: Ebony magazine debuts

 John H. Johnson published the first issue of Ebony magazine in November 1945, heralding a new era of putting forth a positive image of Black Americans in mainstream media.
 A smaller news magazine called Jet was founded a few years later, in 1951.

 1946: Morgan v.
 Virginia invalidates separate but equal on interstate bus transport

-In a case predating the Rosa Parks bus boycott, Irene Morgan was riding on a Greyhound bus and refused to give her seat up to a white passenger.
-Morgan was arrested but refused to plead guilty to violating Virginia’s segregation law.
+In a case predating the Rosa Parks bus boycott, Irene Morgan was riding on a Greyhound bus and refused to give up her seat to a white passenger.
+Morgan was arrested but refused to plead guilty to violating Virginia's segregation law.
 That move presented an opportunity for Morgan's lawyer to argue that the law unfairly got in the way of interstate commerce.
 The case went all the way to the U.S. Supreme Court, which ruled in her favor.

 1947: 16 men embark on the 'Journey of Reconciliation'